FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 What is a credit card?

 Drivers can use credit cards to cover other work-related expenses, like repairs or truck stop fees.
-Unscrupulous drivers can also use them to pay for personal expenses.
+Unscrupulous drivers may also use them to pay for personal expenses.

 Before you choose between fuel cards and credit cards, consider these factors: